JL-14/winter-survival/README.md

 3. Esc not working

 ### Solved Bugs
 - A number of bugs were solved throughout the design of the website, on a running basis.
-The key tools for finding and addressing bugs were DevTools in Chrome, and the use of commenting out code (ctrl + /) to examine the impact of particular sections of code.
+The key tools for finding and addressing bugs were the Pylint package, and the use of commenting out code (ctrl + /) to examine the impact of particular sections of code.

+- Over the course of the development of the programme, the most significant bugs were:
+    * Esc to exit the game
+    * Using external worksheet to import text and data
+    * The use of while loops for validation purposes
+    * Calculate score

-- The most significant bug related to the switch from one Viking to the next (lines 165-179 in the current script.js), where there was duplication of a loop causing the progression of Viking biographies to halt after three iterations.
+The most significant bug related to the switch from one Viking to the next (lines 165-179 in the current script.js), where there was duplication of a loop causing the progression of Viking biographies to halt after three iterations.
 The bug was removed by restructuring the code and moving the vikingIndex++ command to the end of the section.

 - A second significant bug was around matching the correct answers on the answer tiles to the question displaying.
 The issue of matching the question and answer was solved through applying data-labels to the variables and matching the labels rather than innerHTML content.